Nodnarb1192/Nodnarb1192/README.md

 My accomplishments include a series of certificates from Coursera and Udemy, which helped me to hone my knowledge in key areas such as Python, Pandas, Matplotlib, sci-kit-learn, and MySQL.
 My core competencies lie in database maintenance, data visualization, automation & scripting, artificial intelligence, and machine learning.

 Currently open to new opportunities and willing to participate in outsourcing projects.
 If my profile resonates with you, feel free to get in touch.
-Open to relocation.

 ### Fun Facts About Me:
 * I began my career in a completely different field, transitioning from a Pipefitter Helper to a Leadman Mechanical, before immersing myself in the world of IT and Data Science.